Procurement and Supply

 Upon completion of the investigation and in consultation with the CPO, you will be notified of the outcome in writing.

-If the complaint cannot be resolved to the satisfaction of both parties, Bass Coast Health will notify HealthShare Victoria (HSV) within five working days that the complaint could not be resolved and will advise you that:
+If the complaint cannot be resolved to the satisfaction of both parties, we will notify HealthShare Victoria (HSV) within five working days that the complaint could not be resolved and will advise you that:

 • the matter can be referred to the Board of HealthShare Victoria (HSV) for their review at the following address;